 Reuse and recycle

 Make it easy to sort your trash so you can return what would be a waste to the recycling centers.
-It takes just a few seconds to sort between recyclable and non-recyclable waste when you have a good system in place.
+It takes just a few seconds to some kind between recyclable and non-recyclable waste when you have a sound system in place.

 To be more organized in this department, you can purchase a two-sided trash bin.
 Or, you can use a cardboard box as disposable storage for your recyclable products.
 Taking out your recycling becomes even more natural because you don’t have to take home any containers at all.